-Graduates of the Organizational Leadership and Management program will be able to:
+Upon successful completion of this program, graduates will be able to:

 - 1. Apply theory and practice of leadership principles in identifying organizational problems and opportunities and communicate recommendations. - 2.
 Integrate business knowledge with information technology and research methods to facilitate informed decision making. - 3.
 Work in teams to complete projects and solve problems. - 4.
 Assess ethical issues in economic competition and organizational management; make recommendations for resolutions.